ejball/GitHubDigestBuilder/docs/index.md

 #### outputDirectory

 Specifies an output directory relative to the directory containing the configuration file.
-The actual output file is named after the digest date, e.g. `2020-02-02.html`.
+Only used if `--output` is not specified on the command-line.

 #### timeZoneOffsetHours